autumnlark/software-eng13/meeting notes/meeting-5/README.md

         fluent in English.
 He says it works great, so we may try this software at the next meeting.

 Hannah:
+   - My role in the group is the liason.
+I have been working at keeping in ouch and arranging potential meetings with our manager, also I have been working on our groups     "Risk Management Plan".
+   - For the Risk Management Plan, I have it pretty much complete with tables that identify and rank potential risk
+   - Need to add a reference and a few introduction lines for eacg table -Meeting Minutes
+  - Our manager went through each section of risks and made suggestions which can be easily added to make it a more appropriate for our stage 1 documents.

 James: